itsvivianmill/journal/docs/Instructions/How to Create a GitHub Journal with Obsidian.md

 - Has a vast library of community plugins
 - Customization :)

+More information exists on [[Obsidian Community Plug-Ins]] tools page for customization.

 This is a start of making a blog using GitHub Pages.
 There are more plugins, capabilities, and information that is outside the scope of these instructions; explore more and find out cool things you can do with Obsidian and GitHub!

 Follow a Google Slides Presentation Here: [GitHub Journal Demo](https://docs.google.com/presentation/d/1mKiOWRZewwxKhIekINJAk-u9gz2_ERwQj90a-Q6VlhA/edit?usp=sharing)